 Autonomous vehicle navigation system using SLAM Technology

-Modern vehicles depend heavily on autonomous vehicle navigation system using SLAM technology, where SLAM helps vehicles to :
+Modern vehicles depend heavily on autonomous vehicle navigation systems using SLAM technology, where SLAM helps vehicles to:

 - Stay in lanes